 "As a Catholic, Benedictine institution grounded in Catholic social teaching, inclusion is about creating a campus environment in which any individual or group will feel profoundly welcomed, respected, supported and valued."

-– Patricia Pratt-Cook, Vice President of Human Resources
+– Patricia Pratt-Cook, Chief Diversity Officer, Vice President for Human Resources